 Customer: How the #$%$#!!! was I supposed to know that?!

-At this point I think it would be completely idiotic for Amex to disallow Ascend signup bonuses for those who previously had Surpass cards.
+At this point I think it would be completely idiotic for Amex to disallow Ascend welcome offers for those who previously had Surpass cards.
 But, I don’t think that Amex is idiotic.
 My guess (and please understand that this is just a guess!) is that Amex will allow a new bonus, but that they do not want to advertise that fact.
-They don’t want “churners” learning that they have another shot at a bonus here, so they’re staying quiet or even giving out false information about what would happen if a former Surpass cardholder signed up for the Ascend card.
+They don’t want “churners” learning that they have another shot at a bonus here, so they’re staying quiet or even giving out false information about what would happen if a former Surpass cardholder applied for the Ascend card.

-Unfortunately, the only way to prove or disprove my theory is for a prior Surpass cardholder (who has not had the Ascend card) to sign up for the Ascend card and meet the minimum spend requirements.
-Then we’ll see whether they get the signup bonus.
+Unfortunately, the only way to prove or disprove my theory is for a prior Surpass cardholder (who has not had the Ascend card) to apply for the Ascend card and meet the minimum spend requirements.
+Then we’ll see whether they get the welcome offer.
 My wife and I are not in a position to test this out since we let our Citi Reserve cards transition to Ascend cards.
 Plus, we’re each tight up against the Amex 5 credit card limit.
 Any takers?